AbdelrahmanSalah211/Algorithm-Project/README.md

 We apply Greedy Approach in this problem:

-1. sort the jobs according to profit in descending order which is the third index in each tuple.
+1. Sort the jobs according to profit in descending order which is the third index in each tuple.
-2. create an array of zeros.
+2. Create an array of zeros.
-3. reasignning every index by 1 if the time slot is free otherwise we do not assign the index.
+3. Reasignning every index by 1 if the time slot is free otherwise we do not assign the index.
-4. iterate on every empty to job schedule and assign 1 to every empty job.
+4. Iterate on every empty to job schedule and assign 1 to every empty job.
-5. add its profit to latest profit if the job has already assigned to job slot otherwise we do not add its profit.
+5. Add its profit to latest profit if the job has already assigned to job slot otherwise we do not add its profit.
-6. return max profit.
+6. Return max profit.